lase-peco/unit-converter/README.md

 ## Define your own units

-First add your unit in the config file und the matching section, then it is recommended to create a class That extends the base base package class.
+First add your unit in the config file und the matching section, then it is recommended to create a class That extends the base package class.

 Example:
 Say you want to add `KM^2` as an `Area` unit, first add the unit in the config file: